Each week, TEES Research Development distributes a newsletter highlighting funding opportunities and news for engineering principal investigators.

 For information about contract negotiation, contact:

-While SRS is the primary contact for research administration services, TEES also provides direct proposal and contracting services for projects with industry sponsors.
+While SRS is the primary contact for research administration services TEES also provides direct proposal and contracting services for projects with industry sponsors.
 Typically proposals are not competitive submissions and are prepared in conjunction with the contract.
-Additionally, TEES processes all non-funded agreements (i.e., nondisclosure, material transfer, and teaming agreements).
+Additionally, TEES processes all non-funded agreements (i.e., nondisclosure, material transfer and teaming agreements).

 For more information about industry contract negotiation, contact:

-Mark Andrews, Director, Contract Negotiation
+Mark Andrews, Director, TEES Contracting

-For information about post-award administration, contact:
+For questions regarding post-award administration, contact: